timescale/docs/timescaledb/how-to-guides/continuous-aggregates/drop-raw-data.md

 # Dropping raw data

-Note that if any still-refreshing (more recent than `start_offset`) part of the continuous aggregate is dropped via a [retention policy][api-add-retention] or direct [`drop_chunks`][api-drop-chunks] call, the aggregate will be updated to reflect the loss of data.
+Note that if any still-refreshing (more recent than `start_offset`) part of the continuous aggregate is dropped via a [retention policy][api-add-retention-policy] or direct [`drop_chunks`][api-drop-chunks] call, the aggregate will be updated to reflect the loss of data.
 For this reason, if it is desired to retain the continuous aggregate after dropping the underlying data, the `start_offset` of the aggregate